Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Simulation Studies

 We proceed to assess the performance of bi-CL and PCL against the BCL methods described in \cite{eidsvik2014estimation}.
-Despite all belonging to the same family, they represent opposing extremes within the block likelihood spectrum.
+Despite all belonging to the same family, they represent opposing extremes within the block likelihood range.

 In the same setting as the previous section, with a total of $n=500$ irregular sites within $[0,1]^2$, BCL is applied using $16$, $25$, and $36$ blocks.
 We use the notation BCL$_{16}$, BCL$_{25}$, and BCL$_{36}$ for these configurations, respectively.
 These blocks are constructed through clusters of sites (see Figure \ref{fig:chull}).
 It is worth noting that alternatives such as regular blocking, Voronoi tessellation, or even more intricate structures, are also possible \citep{eidsvik2014estimation}, but are not explored here.
-When forming pairs of blocks to construct the objective function, as detailed in Section \ref{sec:bcl}, we specifically consider blocks whose distances, measured between their centers, are less than 0.3, 0.25, and 0.2 for BCL$_{16}$, BCL$_{25}$, and BCL$_{36}$, respectively.
+When forming pairs of blocks to construct the objective function, as detailed in Section \ref{sec:proposal}, we specifically consider blocks whose distances, measured between their centers, are less than 0.3, 0.25, and 0.2 for BCL$_{16}$, BCL$_{25}$, and BCL$_{36}$, respectively.
 These criteria ensure that only neighboring blocks are taken into consideration.

-We assess the relative efficiency of BCL methods compared to the full likelihood, examining each parameter individually and employing a global measure, as described in the previous section.
+We assess the relative efficiency of BCL methods compared to ML, examining each parameter individually and employing a global measure, as described in the previous section.
 This enables us to contrast these efficiencies with those of bi-CL and PCL across the previously described scenarios.
 To provide a clearer perspective on each method's position in this comparison, the results are visually depicted in Figure \ref{fig:re_block}.